 High quality representation is not only tailored to the specific needs of each individual client but also is created through meaningful, helpful, trusting, and open communication between attorney and client to identify the goals of the representation early on so that every action of the attorney is efficient, logical, and advances the goal(s) of the client.

-Anna is admitted to practice in The State of Florida as a member of The Florida Bar since September of 2016.
-She attended both undergrad and law school in Florida.
+Anna is admitted to practice in the states of Vermont and Florida, as a member of The Vermont Bar since October of 2017 and a member of The Florida Bar since September of 2016.
+She attended both undergrad and law school in Fort Lauderdale, Florida.

 Anna’s past professional legal experience includes positions both in Florida and in Vermont.
 For the year preceding law school, Anna worked as a legal assistant for Nichols and Associates, P.C. , a real estate and estate planning law firm in Stowe, Vermont, where she gained valuable knowledge and insight into the day to day operations of a small Vermont law firm.
 As a law student, Anna also worked as an intern for a small criminal defense firm in Miami, Florida.